 While it’s important to commemorate the win and what you and your customer success teams were able to accomplish through the entire account journey (especially if it was your first time using ABM), right after you’re done celebrating, you have to get back to work tracking, managing, and engaging your key accounts until the next renewal.

 Though the road to revenue can seem overwhelming—and full of an array of roadblocks like high CAC and churn, it is possible to navigate.
-This is especially true with an effective ABM strategy to help instill the process of proper account identification, engagement, and measurement company-wide.
+This is especially true with an effective account-based marketing strategy to help instill the process of proper account identification, engagement, and measurement company-wide.

 Ready to embark on the revenue journey?
 Check out our eBook to make the ride a little less bumpy: